hieunba/TeXLive-2017/README.md

 # TeXLive-2017-with-Pygments
-Contains full TexLive-2017 with additional python3-pygments library for source code highlighting via minted package.
+Contains full TeXLive-2017 with additional python3-pygments library for source code highlighting via minted package.

-## How to run the image
+## How to run this image ?

-From the interactive docker shell, pul this image with:
+From the interactive docker shell, pull this image with:

 `docker pull this image`